Olympic Mocs

 In 2020, the Barnett Athletic Complex served as a training location for the USA Softball team in preparation for the 2020 Olympic Games.
 Team USA returned to train at the Complex in 2021 when the games were rescheduled.

-In 2016, the Complex underwent renovations to update and upgrade the failures.
+In 2016, the Complex underwent renovations to update and upgrade the facilities.
 The Barnett Athletic Complex reopened in 2018 and serves as the home for FSC’s soccer teams, lacrosse teams, and softball team.

 Sources: